dotnet/fsharp/docs/debug-emit.md

 The F# compiler code base emits debug information and attributes.
 This article documents what we do, how it is implemented and the problem areas in our implementation.

-> NOTE: There are mistakes and missing pieces to our debug information.
+There are mistakes and missing pieces to our debug information.
 Small improvements can make a major difference.
 Please help us fix mistakes and get things right.

-> NOTE: The file `tests\walkthroughs\DebugStepping\TheBigFileOfDebugStepping.fsx` is crucial for testing the stepping experience for a range of constructs.
+The file `tests\walkthroughs\DebugStepping\TheBigFileOfDebugStepping.fsx` is crucial for testing the stepping experience for a range of constructs.

 ## User experiences